What Is Colored Shrink Film? A Complete Guide for Businesses

 Food and Beverage

 Bundling bottles or trays?
 Colored film keeps them together, tamper-proof, and branded.
-Think juice multipacks in bright oranges eye-catching and protective against spoilage.
+Think juice multipacks in bright, eye-catching orange, protective against spoilage.

 Pharmaceuticals and Healthcare

-Safety first: it seals meds against contamination, with colors for easy sorting.
+Safety first: it seals meds against contamination and features colors for easy sorting.
 Hospitals use it for sterile bundles that look professional.

 Cosmetics and Personal Care